Knight1/VanMooof-Module/ERRORS.md

 ### Temperature Problems

-Bring the bike back to normal operating Temperatures
+Bring the bike back to normal operating temperatures

 | Code   | What It Is   | What It Means                          |
 |--------|--------------|----------------------------------------|